quentincloudsnow/quentin/DocIntel.md

      ![Relative](images/2022-09-09_10-40-22.png)

-1. Lets review the **Task Definition** for our use case (Extracting data from VOID checks), Document Intelligence is a very easy product to use, that screen **Task Definition** is basically the only configuration screen needed to get started the product.
-DocIntel application has a short time to value.
+1. Lets review the **Task Definition** for our use case (Extracting data from VOID checks), that screen **Task Definition** is basically the only configuration screen needed to get started with the product.

     >Notice the field **Target table** (1) . this is where we tell Document Intelligence for which table we are going to use the values extracted from the document.